BrainSegmentation/group3/Readme.txt

 ## Validation

 Download the weights from the machine/from the link into logs/Config1 and run the validation.ipynb notebook.
-For final whole image results, run the whole_image.ipynb notebook (our "run.ipynb").
-Please observed that the image it runs on has not been part of the training dataset of the model.
+For final whole image results, run the whole_image_validate.ipynb notebook (our "run.ipynb").
+Please observe that the image it runs on has not been part of the training dataset of the model.

 ## Links